cerberus2477/freya-client-kola/README.md

 #### **4. Test Integration**
 - Use tools like Postman or browser developer tools to debug and ensure the client is correctly fetching data from the API.

----

-With these steps, you'll have an API and client that communicate seamlessly!
-Let me know if you'd like more details on any step.